 Meditation focused on the breath used to bring me a lot of anxiety, agitation, frustration, fear, and a feeling of being uncomfortable in my own skin.
 There was an underlying feeling of control and lack-there-of, with this style of meditation, so I usually avoided it.
 Instead I would meditate on a word, a verse, being in nature, or I used actions like washing dishes, singing, and yoga to bring me into the present moment, these were things I could control.
 Just recently, however, I came across some info that explained that breath-focused-meditation literally demonstrates that we are not in control: the breath is something that changes and morphs with each moment in quality, depth, sound, sensation, inside of us/from us/through us, so using breath-focused-meditation is a technique to build trust and let go.
-Breath-focused-meditation therefore builds faith: we face fears head-on, we surrender to God, we work through struggles, and with regularity, the breath shows us that moments and life change but we will be ok, transformation happens and we can move with this flow of breath and life, if we so choose.
+Breath-focused-meditation therefore builds faith: we face fears head-on, we surrender to the Divine, we work through struggles, and with regularity, the breath shows us that moments and life change but we will be ok, transformation happens and we can move with this flow of breath and life, if we so choose.
 This simple explanation has changed everything for me and now I’m longing to use breath as my meditative focal point.

-Meditation is work and sometimes anxiety still rears it’s ugly head, but I smile at it, I notice it, I label it, I call it out, and I gently come back to the breath and the moment, over and over again, as I learn anew who God is.
+Meditation is work and sometimes anxiety still rears it’s ugly head, but I smile at it, I notice it, I label it, I call it out, and I gently come back to the breath and the moment, over and over again, as I learn anew who the Divine is.
 With this practice we separate ourselves from thoughts and take a step back because we are not thoughts, we have thoughts.
 This serves to remind our self that are not a mind, we have a mind.
 We are much bigger than thoughts and feelings, we are spiritual beings having a human experience.
 Meditation is the practice to bring this truth into our everyday world.
 This practice is getting easier and peace is more present than ever before, and I’m liking the vibe.